The Spatial Distribution of Satellite Galaxies Selected from Redshift Space: Host--Satellite Sample

 \section{Host--Satellite Sample}

-We are interested in the spatial distributions of satellite galaxies that have been selected via their proximity in redshift space, rather than their proximity real (i.e., 3D) space.
-That is, the satellites in which we are interested are small, faint objects that are located ``close to'' bright objects, both in projected radial distance on the sky, $R_p$, and in relative line of sight velocity, $|dv|$.
+The satellites in which we are interested are small, faint objects that are located ``close to'' bright objects, both in projected radial distance on the sky, $R_p$, and in relative line of sight velocity, $|dv|$.
 Here we use the redshift space selection criteria from AB10, which yield a population of relatively isolated host galaxies and their satellites.
-The individual host galaxies dominate the kinematics of the systems and, for comparison, if the Local Group were viewed by an external observer, the Milky Way and M31 would likely be rejected as host galaxies because of their similar luminosities and their proximity to one another.
-Our selection criteria require that host galaxies be at least 2.5 times more luminous than any other galaxy that is found within a projected radial distance $R_p \le 700$~kpc and a relative line of sight velocity $|dv| \le 1000$~km~sec$^{-1}$.
-Satellites must be found within a projected radial distance $R_p \leq 500$~kpc of their host and must have a relative line of sight velocity $|dv| \leq 500$~km~sec$^{-1}$.
-In addition, each satellite must be at least 6.25 times fainter than its host.
-In order to eliminate a small number of systems that pass the above tests but which are likely to be clusters or groups (i.e., instead of relatively isolated host-satellite systems), we impose two further restrictions: [1] the luminosity of each host must exceed the sum total of the luminosities of its satellites, and [2] each host must have fewer than nine satellites.
+In addition, the individual host galaxies dominate the kinematics of the systems.
+The selection criteria require that host galaxies be at least 2.5 times more luminous than any other galaxy within a projected radial distance $R_p \le 700$~kpc and a relative line of sight velocity $|dv| \le 1000$~km~sec$^{-1}$.
+Satellites must be found within a maximal projected radial distance $R_{\rm max} = R_{p,{\rm max}} = 500$~kpc from their host and must have a relative line of sight velocity $|dv| \leq 500$~km~sec$^{-1}$.
+Furthermore, we impose a minimum projected radial distance of $R_{\rm min} = R_{p,{\rm min}} = 25$~kpc for the satellites, since few satellites with $R_p \le 25$~kpc will be found in an observational sample (i.e., such nearby satellites are generally difficult to distinguish from their hosts in the imaging data that are associated with observational redshift surveys.)
+Each satellite must also be at least 6.25 times fainter than its host.
+In order to eliminate a small number of systems that pass the above tests but which are likely to be clusters or groups, we impose two more restrictions: [1] the luminosity of each host must exceed the sum total of the luminosities of its satellites, and [2] each host must have fewer than nine satellites.
 The choice of the maximum number of satellites is somewhat arbitrary and there is no significant effect on our results if we instead choose a different maximum value of, say, four or five satellites.
-This is due to the fact that most of our host galaxies have only one or two satellites (see Figure~1 of AB10), and the inclusion of a handful of systems with many satellites in the analysis does not affect our results in any significant way.
+This is due to the fact that most of our host galaxies have only one or two satellites, and the inclusion in the analysis of a handful of systems with many satellites does not affect our results in any significant way.